 This is the second installment of five articles featuring excerpts from the letters written by 32nd Station Hospital nurse 2nd Lieutenant Alice E. Griffin in 1943.
 Griffin sent the letters from Tlemcen, Algeria home to her family in the Dorchester neighborhood of Boston.
 For more information about Griffin, her family, the nurses who appear most frequently in the letters, and details of the transcription process, please see Introduction to the Alice Griffin Collection.

 To recap briefly, these are excerpts I found particularly interesting from a historical or storytelling perspective (though some complete letters are noted).
 Omissions are indicated by “[…].”
 For clarity, my contextual notes attached to the letters are bolded and italicized, while the letters themselves are within blockquotes.
 (Depending on the viewing format, this may cause them to display indented, or italicized with a bar on the left side.)
-Links to other letters mentioned in the explanatory text are included in some cases; letters highlighted in red have not been published yet.
+Links to other letters mentioned in the explanatory text are included in some cases.

 May 2, 1943 (First V-mail)